ABILiLab/DOMINO/README.md

 ## Environment installation

+To facilitate user access to our DOMINO model, we provide the Python package: domino-spatial.
+Before using the domino-spatial package, you must install the required environment following the steps below.

-This code was tested with python 3.8, cuda 11.6, PyTorch 1.13.1, and torch_geometrics 2.5.3
+The package is developed based on the python 3.8, cuda 11.6, PyTorch 1.13.1, and torch_geometrics 2.5.3

 Install packages listed on a pip file:
 ```